kiyayoo/ChallengeOne_Horiseon/README.md

 # ChallengeOne_Horiseon
 Coding Boot Camp first assignment with HTML, CSS, GIT.
-The project goal was to refractor a website using accessible elements, eliminating redunacies in code, and producing a similar product to the original.
+The project goal was to refractor a website using accessible elements, eliminate redunacies in code, and produce a similar product to the original.